alcarney/blog/content/blog/click-drag-vanilla-js.md

 ### Clicked {#clicked}

 Now for the interesting part!
-The mouse is moving and the user has clicked on the circle, all we have to do now is update the position of the circle to match the cursor's current position.
+The mouse is moving and the user has clicked on the circle, all we have to do now is update its position to match the cursor's current position.
 The only problem is... where is it?

 Like all mouse related events the `event` object passed into the event handler